WebAssembly/spec/document/core/syntax/types.rst

 Address Type
 ~~~~~~~~~~~~

-*Address types* classify the values that can be used to index into
+*Address types* are a subset of :ref:`number types <syntax-numtype>` that classify the values that can be used as offsets into
 :ref:`memories <syntax-mem>` and :ref:`tables <syntax-table>`.

 .. math::